mathias31415/diy_robotics/ROS-Readme.md

 Part 2 are the drivers.
 The drivers link the description (digital robot) to the real hardware.
 For the arm and the gripper we use different control stategies.
 Due to the complexity of controlling 6 dependent axis, the arm is fully included in the ROS2-Control framework.
 The control message to the ESP32 contains the next axis setpoints (next interpolated point in th C-Space when creating trajectories), some status bits and some bits for communication management.
 Because we kept the hardware as sinple (and cheap) as possible, no sensors for joint-states are included.
 We operate the arm in an Open-Loop control.
 If the arm is used inside the specified physical limits, this should not be a disadvantage.
 For more informations on this point, please switch to the overall-Readme.
 Because of simplicity the gripper doesn't need to be integrated in ROS2-Control.
 The gripper driver package only contains a simple service-definition wich sends a bool (0 or 1) to the robot where 0 equals open and 1 close.
-So th total we need 2 seperate driver packages:
+So in total we need 2 seperate driver packages:

 ------------GRAFIK DREVER PACKAGES------------